fjoanis/reverserl/README.md

     Compiled src/reverserl_app.erl
     Compiled src/reverserl_sup.erl

 This created compiled Erlang bytecode files (along with the processed .app file) under the _ebin_ directory:

     /ebin
     ./ebin/reverserl.app
     ./ebin/reverserl_app.beam
     ./ebin/reverserl_sup.beam

-On top of that, we'll also need the following:
+On top of that, we also need the following:

-- The actual server that will listen for incoming for incoming requests
+- The actual server that will listen for incoming requests
   - That is, _business logic_ requests and not HTTP requests.
 We'll add those later.
 - The processes that will be executed when a new session is created.
 These will be spawned by the core server - one per session.
 They will carry out the actual string reversal work.
+- A "bridge" between the HTTP server and the main server that listens for the requests

 Start with the core server.
-It will use the rebar template for an OTP gen_server:
+It will use the rebar template for an OTP
+gen_server:

     rebar create template=simplesrv srvid="reverserl_server"